Marker-Inc-Korea/AutoRAG/docs/source/data_creation/ragas.md

 ---
 # RAGAS evaluation data generation

-RAGAS, the RAG evaluation framework also supports their advanced evaluation data generation.
+RAGAS, the RAG evaluation framework, also support their advanced evaluation data generation.
 You can learn more about their evaluation data generation method at [here](https://docs.ragas.io/en/stable/concepts/testset_generation.html).